-Cider Review has been built out of the articles and reviews we wrote for over a year on Malt.
-Our attempt to cover, as fully as possible, the world of sensitively made, high juice content, aspirational cider.
-As well as the people and places collectively stitching the fabric of the cider community.
+Cider Review is an attempt to cover, as fully as possible, the world of sensitively made, high juice content, aspirational cider and perry.
+As well as the people and places collectively stitching the fabric of the communities around them.

-Our aim is to write about cider independently and thoughtfully.
-In a way that takes cider seriously but with a bit of fun too.
-We’re not afraid to challenge or critique where we feel it is important and relevant to do so, but fundamentally we’re here to share with you, the consumer, our love for one of the world’s most exciting and underexplored drinks.
+Via long-form articles and detailed reviews, our aim is to write about cider and perry independently and thoughtfully.
+In a way that takes our subject seriously but with a bit of fun too.
+We’re not afraid to challenge or critique where we feel it is important and relevant to do so, but fundamentally we’re here to share with you, the consumer, our love for two of the world’s most exciting and underexplored drinks.

-And of course if you’re a long-standing cider lover then excellent news!
+And of course if you’re already a long-standing cider lover then excellent news!
 You’re among friends.

-This remarkable drink, we feel, is gathering momentum.
+These remarkable drinks, we feel, are gathering momentum.
 Books are being written, websites full of fascinating insight are being launched, podcasts bursting with just as much are broadcasting every week.
-All over the world, inspirational people are creating a place for cider.
+All over the world, inspirational people are creating a place for cider and perry.

 Cider Review is our attempt to do the same.